OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 ## Health Check and Upgrade Calamari

-The Octopus Server performs regular health checks to ensure tentacles are connected and running the latest version of Calamari.
-After installing and configuring a new tentacle, you need to run a health check and can upgrade the version of Calamari.
+The Octopus Server performs regular health checks to ensure Tentacles are connected and running the latest version of Calamari.
+After installing and configuring a new Tentacle, you need to run a health check and can upgrade the version of Calamari.

 1. From the Infrastructure tab, select deployment targets.
 2. Click the overflow menu and select **Check Health**.
-If you've installed multiple tentacles, it will check all of your tentacles (if you'd rather check only one tentacle, select that tentacle from the Deployment Targets section, click **Connectivity** and then **Check health**).
+If you've installed multiple Tentacles, it will check all of your Tentacles (if you'd rather check only one Tentacle, select that Tentacle from the Deployment Targets section, click **Connectivity** and then **Check health**).

-The first time you complete a health check on a tentacle, you will see the tentacle has health warnings and needs to install calamari.
+The first time you complete a health check on a Tentacle, you will see the Tentacle has health warnings and needs to install calamari.
 Calamari is an [open-source](https://github.com/OctopusDeploy/Calamari), console-application.
 It supports many commands, which are responsible for performing deployment-steps.
 Learn more about [calamari](/docs/api-and-integration/calamari.md).
 Octopus will automatically push the latest version of Calamari with your first deployment, but you can do the following to install Calamari:

 1. From the Infrastructure tab, select deployment targets.